exaQ-ai/polyadicQML/README.rst

 Documentation
 #############

-You can find a tutorial_ and the module references_ at polyadicqml.entropicalabs.io_.
+You can find a `quickstart guide`_, the tutorial_ and the module references_ at polyadicqml.entropicalabs.io_.

 Installation
 ############